Family Attractions: Alford Manor House

 The original timbered building, dating from 1540, was encased in red brick in the early 18th-c.
 Part of the estate is hosts to the Museum of Rural Life, covering mainly the Victorian period.
 In addition to farming history, exhibits cover a number traditional occupations from the period including a boot and shoemaker's shop, a chemist's shop and a school room.
 A tranquil waterside walk leads through the Manor's gardens.

 to Mid December - Admission

 Tel: 01507 463073

 The Abbey was founded in 716, on the site of St Guthlac's cell.
-The oldest parts of the present Abbey date from the 13th-c.
-Hereward the Wake is said to be buried here.
+However the oldest parts of the present building only date from the 13th-c.
+The ruined west front (shown here on the right) contains a number of impressive medieval statues, rivaling those in Westminster Abbey and Wells Cathedral.
+It is believed that Hereward the Wake was buried here along with his mother and his wife.

 Location: 46 East St,

 Located on a 1940s bomber airfield, the museum exhibits include an AVRO Lancaster Bomber, Barnes Wallis original bouncing bomb, original control tower, war time blast shelter, air raid shelter, military vehicles and much more.